nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 # Chapter 2.0 - The interactive python interpreter

-Already the title of this chapter includes three words, worthy of explenation.
+Already the title of this chapter includes three words, worthy of explanation.

 [TOC]